ghzgqx/mcwindowsclient/README.md

 # mcwindowsclient
-Windows client for https://github.com/ghzgqx/mc (Linux Minecraft control system)
+Windows client for https://github.com/ghzgqx/mc (Linux Minecraft server control system)
 #How to use
 Fill servercfg.txt with information of your server.<br>
 Rename your peivate key to key.txt and put together with this perogram.<br>